CacheGuard-OS

 .domains.gz and

 .urls.gz extensions.
-As you can guess, URL list files should be in gzip compressed format (loading uncompressed URL list files is not supported).
+As you can deduce, URL list files must be in gzip-compressed format (loading uncompressed URL list files is not supported).

-Domain name files (.domains.gz) should contain a list of domain base names (one per line).
+Domain name files (.domains.gz) must contain a list of domain base names (one per line).
 A domain base name is a domain name without any prefix.
-For instance example.com is considered as domain base name while www.example.com is not.
-To specify a domain name with a prefix, you should put in a URL file (.urls.gz).
-URL files (.urls.gz) should contain a list of content specification (one per line) similar to a URL without the protocol part in the form <domain-name>/<path> where the <domain-name> is a fully qualified domain name and the <path> is a path specification.
-For instance, www.example.com/foo/bar/zoo.html is a valid URL in this context while http://www.example.com:81/foo/bar/zoo.html?id=1 is not.
+For instance, example.com is considered a domain base name, whereas www.example.com is not.
+To specify a domain name with a prefix, you should include it in a URL file (.urls.gz).
+URL files (.urls.gz) must contain a list of content specifications (one per line) similar to a URL without the protocol part, in the form <domain-name>/<path>, where <domain-name> is a fully qualified domain name and <path> is a path specification.
+For example, www.example.com/foo/bar/zoo.html is a valid URL in this context, while http://www.example.com:81/foo/bar/zoo.html?id=1 is not.

 URL Lists

-The URL guarding is mainly based on URL lists that you should keep updated (as every day, thousands of new websites are published on the Web).
-Daily updated URL lists are offered as an optional service by CacheGuard Technologies Ltd that you can easily subscribe to.
-However, you have the possibility to use your own URL lists and keep them automatically updated on your CacheGuard appliance.
-To update a URL list, you have the possibility to create it from scratch by loading its full content from URL list file or just load a difference file (preferred method).
-For instance, to automatically update the URL list named
+URL guarding is primarily based on URL lists that should be kept updated, as thousands of new websites appear on the Web every day.
+Daily updated URL lists are offered as an optional service by CacheGuard Technologies, which you can easily subscribe to.
+However, you also have the option to use your own URL lists and keep them automatically updated on your CacheGuard appliance.
+To update a URL list, you can either recreate it entirely by loading its full content from a URL list file or simply load a difference file (preferred method).
+For example, to automatically update the URL list named

 WebMail from